Sword of Desperation: Plot

-Ukyo-dayu, a powerful Edo-era daimyō, and his court attend a kabuki play in the courtyard of his palace.
+Ukyo-dayu, a powerful Edo-era daimyō, and his court attend a Noh play in the courtyard of his palace.
+The play is about a fox spirit, which is fitting given the deception and trickery that are at the heart of this story.

 After the performance ends, members of the court bow in respect as Lord Ukyo and his family, including his favorite concubine Lady Renko, are leaving.
 Suddenly, a samurai named Sanzaemon Kanemi unsheathes his tantō and stabs Lady Renko to death.
 He surrenders his weapon and is taken into custody.
 Despite expecting to be put to death for murdering his lord's consort, Kanemi is surprised to learn that Lord Ukyo has instead sentenced him to spend a year under house arrest.

 Kanemi's estate is barricaded and placed under watch by armed guards, while Kanemi himself is sealed in a makeshift cell inside a woodshed.
 His servants are dismissed, and only his young niece, Rio, is left to feed and care for him since his wife died years earlier from sickness.
 As the months pass by, Kanemi reflects on his crime and the circumstances surrounding it.
 Flashbacks reveal how Lady Renko had upset senior officials of the court, including Lord Ukyo's chief advisor Minbu Tsuda, by interfering with efforts to reduce unnecessary expenses such as lavish clothes for her and her ladies-in-waiting, insisting that taxes on the clan's farmers be raised even in the midst of a devastating famine, and diverting large sums of money towards the renovation of a decrepit temple controlled by her family.

 Hayatonosho Obiya, a senior military commander, is horrified to discover that Lady Renko arranged for the execution of several peasants and the public display of their heads for daring to present Lord Ukyo with a petition to stop collecting taxes.
 He argues with his lord to get rid of Lady Renko, only to be sent away.
 Eventually, Tsuda realizes that something must be done and asks Kanemi to assassinate Lady Renko.
 He then personally convinces Lord Ukyo to spare Kanemi's life and is rewarded for his handling of the situation with a promotion in court rank.